YangVincent/YangVincent.github.io/collections/_resources/2020-06-04-personality-vectors-2.md

 ---

-### More math details
+### More details

-* We constrain to an `$l_2$ space` to allow for infinite-sized preference vectors while maintaining that the cross product is finite.
+* We constrain to an `$l_2$ space` to allow for infinite-sized preference vectors while keeping the cross product finite.
 This is important because differences between people must be comparable.
 Being "infinitely close" to my best friend as well as to my significant other isn't a meaningful comparison.
+* Cross product is a combination of length (bandwidth) and angle (similarity).
+People who have different preferences are obviously different, but so far people with varied bandwidth.